fatekkl/FateRecipes/README.md

-Certainly!
-Here's the `README.md` translated into clear and professional English:

----

 ### 📦 **Datapack: Custom Recipes – Blaze Rod & Bottle Cap**

 This datapack adds new **crafting** and **smelting** recipes to make items like the `Blaze Rod` and `Bottle Cap` more accessible, using alternative or easier-to-obtain materials.